luisarojas/student-matching/README.md

 We looked into different current algorithms that could be a good fit for our problem.
 However, we found significant drawbacks for those that we found, so we opted for designing our own:

-✅ Based on K-Means clustering algorithm
+✅ Based on K-Means clustering algorithm<br>
-✅ Customizable number of mentees per group
+✅ Customizable number of mentees per group<br>
-✅ Guarantees one mentor per group
+✅ Guarantees one mentor per group<br>

 <img src="./res/algorithm.png" width="450px"><br><br>